 Mpox

-For Severe Disease or at Risk for Severe Disease (See Other Comments for Definition)
+For Severe Disease or People at Risk for Severe Disease (See Other Comments for Definition)

-• Tecovirimat 200 mg IV every 12 hours for 14 days (<120 kg) or 300 mg IV every 12 hours (≥120 kg) if concern exists regarding altered GI absorption capacity, inability to take PO, or extent of organ systems affected by mpox (BIII)
+• Tecovirimat 200 mg IV every 12 hours for 14 days (35 to <120 kg) or 300 mg IV every 12 hours (≥120 kg) infused over 6 hours (BIII) if concern exists regarding altered GI absorption capacity, inability to take PO, or severity of illness

 • Cidofovir 5 mg/kg/week IV for two doses with saline hydration before and after therapy and probenecid 2 g PO 3 hours before the dose followed by 1 g PO 2 hours after the dose and 1 g PO 8 hours after the dose (total of 4 g) (BIII), or